 Positively pushing forward

 So, have there been any unexpected positives to come from the pandemic?
 Martin ponders: “There have been a few silver linings, store closure has given me time to re-evaluate and see things from a very different perspective, there’s been time to finish projects that were left on our back burner.”

 Each lockdown has brought fresh struggles, but Hargreaves has beaten them every time.
-Martin said: “The first lockdown gave me the chance to completely redecorate our café, if we hadn't of been forced to close then I don’t think this would have been done.”
+Martin said: “The first lockdown gave me the chance to completely redecorate our café, if we hadn't been forced to close then I don’t think this would have been done.”

 He added: “This current lockdown is giving me time to decorate the shop and completely change the layout, so our customers have something new and fresh to come back to.
 I do think each lockdown has been completely different though, the first one was in the summer and a lot of people got projects done, this one has been more difficult, it’s winter and you can’t go anywhere.”

-So, what is Martin looking forward to as we hopefully soon approach the end of the third lockdown?
+So, what is Martin looking forward to as we approach the end of the third lockdown?
 “I’m looking forward to seeing our customers again.
 Although we have adapted and evolved, our exchanges on social media aren’t the same as face to face.”

 Overall, Martin stressed the importance of continuing to support your local businesses, he explained: "All small independent businesses are an essential part of our community, and shopping small and local will mean we will continue to be here for a very long time.”

 Being a Bionic business is about more than simply getting a great deal on business energy, business connectivity or business insurance.
 It's about working more intelligently using technology to empower your people - saving you time, money and increasing productivity.